Targeted Lung Health Checks

 Nothing showing on the scan

-Possible early signs of cancer
+Possible early signs of lung cancer

 If your scan showed signs of lung cancer, you may feel worried and scared and wonder what happens next.
 Find out more about the support available for lung cancer.
 You can also call our Helpline.